hbr/albatross/README.md

 # Installation

+Prerequisites:

-Prerequisites: In order to compile the Albatross compiler you need the `OCaml` compiler.
+- ocaml: In order to compile the Albatross compiler you need the `OCaml` compiler.
 The OCaml compiler is available at no cost through [caml.inria.fr](http://caml.inria.fr) and installs easily on a variety of platforms.

-Beside the ocaml compiler the program `ocamlbuild` is needed.
+- ocamlbuild: Beside the ocaml compiler the program `ocamlbuild` is needed.
 The ocaml compiler versions below 4.03 already contain the program `ocamlbuild`.
 From version 4.03 on `ocamlbuild` is no longer part of the compiler suite and has to be installed separately.
+If you have opam just type `opam install ocamlbuild`.

+- yojson: Library to process json files.
+Installation with opam `opam install yojson`.

 Compile the Albatross compiler with the commands:

     cd path/to/albatross/ocaml

-    ocamlbuild -lib unix alba.native
+    ocamlbuild -use-ocamlfind -lib unix alba.native

 After these commands you have the file `alba.native` in the directory